 Terri Vescio’s research seeks to understand the factors that facilitate and temper the expression of sexism, racism, and heterosexism.
 Within that context, Terri is interested in the interplay between the stereotypic behaviors of powerful people and the consequences that those behaviors have for the emotions, motivation, and performance of low power women, gay men, and people of color.
 She also studies the role of hegemonic masculinity (as a personal identity and cultural ideology) in the maintenance of the status quo via political preferences, use and acceptance of sexual violence, preferences to dominate women, acceptance of violence against people of color.
 She is particularly interested in how subtle and hegemonic processes reinforce and maintain the status quo.

-Katsumi Yamaguchi-Pedroza is a dual-title PhD student in Social Psychology and Women’s, Gender, and Sexuality Studies.
+Katsumi Yamaguchi-Pedroza is a dual-title PhD student in Social Psychology and Women’s, Gender, and Sexuality Studies and an NSF Graduate Research Fellow.
 Katsumi aims to conduct research that addresses social inequalities and can be used to inform and improve lives of people who belong to historically underrepresented groups.
-By incorporating feminist theories and methodologies with psychological ones, she studies how intersecting social identities, such as race and gender, affect processes of power and experiences of prejudice.
-More specifically, Katsumi’s current research explores the unique threat that well-performing women of color present to white men and how sexual violence reinforces and maintains gender and racial disparities.
+By incorporating feminist theories and methodologies with psychological ones, she studies how intersecting forms of prejudice, such as racism and sexism, maintain the status quo.
+More specifically, Katsumi's current research explores how sexual violence reinforces gender and racial disparities.

 Katsumi received her B.A. in Psychology and a minor in Gender Studies from the University of California, Los Angeles.
 Prior to graduate school, she worked as a lab manager at the University of California, Irvine.
 In her free time, Katsumi enjoys reading, yoga, and trying new recipes!